 Top 7 Diseases in Malaysia

 Coronary heart disease

-Coronary heart disease ranks number one in terms of diseases and health-related problems, responsible for 29,363 deaths, according to the WHO.
-Coronary heart disease is the buildup of plaque in the heart’s arteries that often leads to heart attack.
+According to the WHO, Coronary heart disease ranks number one in terms of both diseases and health-related problems, responsible for 29,363 deaths.
+Coronary heart disease is the buildup of plaque in the heart’s arteries, which often leads to heart attacks.

 Stroke is the second-largest cause of death in Malaysia, as it affects approximately 40,000 people each year.

 Influenza and pneumonia